EMLGaming/Deauth_bash/README.md

 Disclaimer this can be used illegally and i don't condone that.

-If you downloaded the script before monday 22th of may 2017 i would recommend to download it again becouse of all the changes.
+If you downloaded the script before monday 22th of may 2017 i would recommend to download it again because of all the changes.